MILITARY CUSTODY AND CHILD SUPPORT

 I sincerely appreciate Mr. Cannon’s attention to detail and his ability to empathize with my situation.
 Having no family nearby, I don’t have many people I can trust in this state, but I’ve always been able to count on John.
 He is knowledgeable and compassionate.
 I would recommend his firm and services to anyone who needs legal advice. – Kris Wells

 CANNON & ASSOCIATES is dedicated to Fierce Advocacy for military families facing military divorce, child custody and child support issues.
 Founder, John Cannon, is a currently serving Judge Advocate in the Oklahoma National Guard.
 You should contact an experienced Oklahoma Military Family Law Attorney, if you are a service member facing divorce, child custody, child support, alimony, or property division.
 Your interests demand you contact a military family law attorney that understands the unique issues and challenges associated with military divorce and military child custody issues.

 As a service member and JAG, John Cannon, understands the unique circumstances faced by military member or military family member in your military divorce or military family law case.
 Service members stationed in Oklahoma should be confident their chosen Oklahoma military divorce attorney understands the unique circumstances faced in military divorce or custody matters.

 Whether you or your family member is stated at Tinker AFB, Ft.
-Sill, Vance AFC, Altus AFB, McAlester Army Ammunition Army Base; a Reservists; or a National Guardsmen, Cannon Law firm has been there before with clients facing Oklahoma military divorce.
-This page is an overview of the most common issues in Oklahoma military divorce and Oklahoma military child custody disputes, clients are facing when they contact Cannon Law Firm.
+Sill, Vance AFC, Altus AFB, McAlester Army Ammunition Army Base; a Reservists; or a National Guardsmen, CANNON & ASSOCIATES has been there before with clients facing Oklahoma military divorce.
+This page is an overview of the most common issues in Oklahoma military divorce and Oklahoma military child custody disputes, clients are facing when they contact CANNON & ASSOCIATES.

 Military Child Custody